systemetric/shepherd/sheepsrc/docs/hello-vision.md

 ```
 This creates a "Robot" object, and places it inside the variable "R".
 This allows us to use robot functions through the R variable, such as `R.See()`.
 If you are using Blockly, the robot is intialised automatically.

+[Here](https://www.makeuseof.com/tag/object-oriented-programming-explained/) is a basic introduction into what Object Oriented Programing is.

 ## Counting Markers

 To make the robot "see" what is in front of it we have to call the function `R.see()` and assign the result to a variable.
 This will set that variable to a list of every marker the robot can see: